horvbalint/surreal-ts/README.md

 ## Installation

-Surreal-ts is a CLI tool written in Rust, but it is published on npm, so there are multiple ways to install and run it.
+Surreal-ts is a CLI tool written in Rust but it is published on npm, so there are multiple ways to install and run it.

 ### As a dependency